thegedge/personal-site/_posts/dev/2009-08-19-first-look.md

 title: First Look
 category: dev
 tags: [score editing]
+description: First look at the score editor I've been working on.
 ---

 So what's this score editing application I've been talking about in my posts?
 We've decided to give